 Common sense will be the determinant of responsibility.

-Each fraternity or sorority chapter (pledges & actives) will be expected to maintain 2.3 minimum semester GPA (organizations or Councils may set higher standards).
+Each fraternity or sorority chapter (new members & actives) will be expected to maintain 2.30 minimum semester GPA (organizations or councils may set higher standards).
+Please refer to the FSL handbook for additional academic information.

-- Sanctions for violations of this agreement will include, but not necessarily be limited to, the following:
+Sanctions for violations will include, but are not limited to, the following:

 - Monetary Fines